unlock-protocol/docs/developers/smart-contracts-architecture/code-required-hook.md

 ### Access code

-Example: `Enter the code 'this is a beta' to gain access`
+Example: `Enter 'this is a beta' to gain access`

 You might want to limit access to a smaller group, e.g. maybe you are beta testing a new feature and want to invite everyone from your Telegram channel.
 You could offer a key for free, but require they explicitly acknowledge the risks by entering this code.